 My wife, Jan, began researching her family ancestry in early 2013 and came across Percy Kershaw, her father’s half brother.
 In effect Percy was Jan's half-uncle.
 By the time she'd finished she felt much closer to him than that.
 She unearthed a pretty extraordinary story.

 Percy as born in 1893.
-Originally he lived in Middleton but moved with his family to Moss Cottage, Smithy Bridge (between Rochdale and Littleborough) in 1911.
+Originally he lived in Middleton (close to Manchester) but moved with his family to Moss Cottage, Smithy Bridge (between Rochdale and Littleborough) in 1911.
 He was a groom and employed as assistant coachman to Dr George MacGill, Hollingbrook House, Littleborough.

 This is the first coincidence associated with this story.
 My father was consultant chest physician and a colleague of one Dr MacGill in the 1960s and 70s.
 I can only surmise that George MacGill was father to the one my Dad knew.
 I remember visiting their house when I was a child.

-Nevertheless, Percy enlisted in Bury, Lancashire, trained and saw service in Gallipoli, Belgium and France.
+Nevertheless, Percy enlisted in Bury, Lancashire, trained and saw service in Belgium and France.

 At the time of Jan’s investigations we lived in France.
 She found a photograph of Percy, cap at a jaunty, carefree angle.
-She also found out that he had died.
+She also found out where he had died.
 In May 2013 we were driving from Calais to our then home in St. Jean de Losne, Burgundy and stopped en route at The Beaumont-Hamel Newfoundland Memorial to pay our respects to Jan's Uncle Percy.
-He is buried there, in Hawthorne Ridge Number 2 Cemetery having died on 1st July 1916.
+He is buried there, in Hawthorne Ridge Number 2 Cemetery having died on 1st July 1916, the first day of The Battle of The Somme.
 He was fighting with the 1st Border Regiment alongside the Newfoundland Regiment as part of the 29th British Division.

 Move forward a couple of years and we had moved to Diksmuide, Flanders, a town on the River Ijzer (Yser) approximately 15 kilometres inland from Nieuwpoort on the Belgian coast.
 Here Jan continued her ancestral research and made a second discovery of extraordinary coincidence.
 She found that two years prior to his death, Uncle Percy had been fighting in Flanders.
 Unbeknown to us and quite coincidentally he had been fighting mere metres from where we then moored our boat.
 It was one of those coincidences that sends shivers down your spine.